-Medicare revenue, including patient co-insurance and deductible obligations, represented 8.4% and 4.8% of our total revenue in the three months ended September 30, 2020 and September 30, 2019, respectively, and 6.5% and 4.6% in the nine months ended September 30, 2020 and September 30, 2019, respectively.
+Medicare revenue, including patient co-insurance and deductible obligations, represented 9.5% of our total revenue in the three months ended March 31, 2021 and 4.7% in the three months ended March 31, 2020.

 Medicare reimbursement for oxygen rental equipment is limited to a maximum of 36 months within a 60-month service period, and the equipment remains the property of the home oxygen supplier.
 The supplier that billed Medicare for the 36th month of service continues to be responsible for the patient's oxygen therapy needs for months 37 through 60, and there is generally no additional reimbursement for oxygen generating portable equipment for these later months.
 CMS does not separately reimburse suppliers for oxygen tubing, cannulas and supplies that may be required for the patient.
 The supplier is required to keep the equipment provided in working order and in some cases, CMS will reimburse for repair costs.
 At the end of the five-year useful life of the equipment, the patient may request replacement equipment and, if he or she can be re-qualified for the Medicare benefit, a new maximum 36-month payment cycle out of the next 60 months of service would begin.
 The supplier may not arbitrarily issue new equipment.
-We have analyzed the potential impact to revenue associated with patients in the capped rental period and have deferred \$0 associated with the capped rental period as of September 30, 2019.
-Our capped patients as a percentage of total patients on service was approximately 13.8% and 20.2% as of September 30, 2020 and September 30, 2019, respectively.
+We have analyzed the potential impact to revenue associated with patients in the capped rental period and have deferred \$0 associated with the capped rental period as of March 31, 2021 and 19.5% as of March 31, 2020.
+Our capped patients as a percentage of total patients on service was approximately 9.8% as of March 31, 2021 and 19.5% as of March 31, 2020.
 The percentage of capped patients may fluctuate over time as new patients come on service, patients come off of service before and during the capped rental period, and existing patients enter the capped rental period.

 Our obligations to service Medicare patients over the rental period include supplying working equipment that meets each patient's oxygen needs pursuant to his/her doctor's prescription and certificate of medical necessity form and supplying all disposables required for the patient to operate the equipment, including cannulas, filters, replacement batteries, carts and carry bags, as needed.
 If the equipment malfunctions, we must repair or replace the equipment.
-We determine what equipment the patient receives, as long as that equipment meets the physician's prescription, and we can deploy used assets in working order as long as the prescription requirements are met.
+We determine what equipment the patient receives, and we can deploy used assets in working order as long as the prescription requirements are met.
 We must also procure a recertification of the certificate of medical necessity from the patient's doctor to confirm the patient's need for oxygen therapy one year after the patient first receives oxygen therapy and one year after each new 36-month reimbursement period begins.
 The patient can choose to receive oxygen supplies and services from another supplier at any time, but the supplier may only transition the patient to another supplier in certain circumstances.